Pennsylvania Dutch Soft Pretzel Recipe

 Optional - only if you want to make sweet cinnamon pretzels:

 - 1 Tbsp. cinnamon

 - Add water, yeast, and brown sugar to a mixing bowl.
 Mix to combine and let it rest for about 5 minutes.1 1/4 c. warm water (about 110°), 1 Tbsp. active dry yeast, 1/4 c. brown sugar, loosely filled

 - Add oil and salt.
 Mix.3/4 tsp. salt, 1 Tbsp. oil or melted butter

-- Add 3 c. of flour and knead for a couple of minutes, slowly adding more flour as needed until the sides of the bowl are cleaned, or it's no longer sticking to your hands (if kneading by hand).2 c. bread flour, 1 1/2 - 1 3/4 c. all-purpose flour
+- Add 2 c. of bread flour and 1 c. all-purpose flour and knead for a couple of minutes, slowly adding more flour as needed until the sides of the bowl are cleaned, or it's no longer sticking to your hands (if kneading by hand).2 c. bread flour, 1 1/2 - 1 3/4 c. all-purpose flour

 - Place the dough into a greased bowl and let it rise for about 30 minutes.